485angelprocess/bbforth/README.md

 run_program("5 square .", &mut ctx); // use word
 ```

-This program also print 25.
+This program also prints 25.